solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

   that will own all feature accounts.
 - **Staged Features PDA:** A PDA under the Feature Gate program used to track features submitted for activation per epoch.
+- **Validator Support Signal PDA:** A PDA under the Feature Gate program used to track a validator's support signal bitmask, which signals which features they support.
 - **Get Epoch Stake Syscall:** The new syscall introduced in [SIMD 0133](./0133-syscall-get-epoch-stake.md) that returns the current epoch stake for a given vote account address.